x86ed/technocrat/docs/index.md

 Our research and experimentation focus on:

 ### Technology Independence

 - Create applications using diverse technology stacks
 - Validate the hypothesis that Spec-Driven Development is a process not tied to specific technologies, programming languages, or frameworks

 ### Enterprise Constraints

 - Demonstrate mission-critical application development
 - Incorporate organizational constraints (cloud providers, tech stacks, engineering practices)
 - Support enterprise design systems and compliance requirements

 ### User-Centric Development

 - Build applications for different user cohorts and preferences
 - Support various development approaches (from vibe-coding to AI-native development)

 ### Creative & Iterative Processes

 - Validate the concept of parallel implementation exploration
 - Provide robust iterative feature development workflows
 - Extend processes to handle upgrades and modernization tasks

 ## Contributing

-Please see our [Contributing Guide](https://github.com/github/spec-kit/blob/main/CONTRIBUTING.md) for information on how to contribute to this project.
+Please see our [Contributing Guide](https://github.com/x86ed/technocrat/blob/main/CONTRIBUTING.md) for information on how to contribute to this project.

 ## Support

-For support, please check our [Support Guide](https://github.com/github/spec-kit/blob/main/SUPPORT.md) or open an issue on GitHub.
+For support, please open an issue on [GitHub](https://github.com/x86ed/technocrat/issues).